sm-operator/sapcp-operator/README.md

     ```

-1. Check that a secret of the same name as your binding is created.
-The secret contains the service credentials that apps in your cluster can use to access the service.
+1. Check that a secret with the same name as your binding is created.
+The secret contains the service credentials that apps in your cluster can use to access the chosen service.

     ```bash
     kubectl get secrets